Gtxplosiom/ATEDNIULI/README.md

-ATEDNIULI(ALPHA): Assistive Technology for Enhanced Desktop Navigation for Individuals with Upper Limb Impairments
+ATEDNIULI: Assistive Technology for Enhanced Desktop Navigation for Individuals with Upper Limb Impairments